 Under a separate program, Adult Homes also provides post-retirement health care and term life insurance benefits to certain Adult Homes employees provided they remain employed at Adult Homes until retirement.
 The program's current and future benefits are funded by net assets without donor restrictions.
-The status of the post-retirement benefit obligations of the program at October 31, 2020, is as follows:
+The status of the post-retirement benefit obligations of the program is as follows: